Amir Faghri: Technical contributions

 Faghri is the author of six books and has published more than 350 archival technical publications, including 245 journal papers.
-He holds eleven U.S. patents related to heat pipes, energy storage devices, and fuel cells.
+He holds fiften U.S. patents related to heat pipes, energy storage devices, and fuel cells.
 Faghri serves on the editorial boards of eight scientific journals, including the International Journal of Heat and Mass Transfer, the International Communications in Heat and Mass Transfer, Heat Transfer Engineering, and Frontiers in Heat and Mass Transfer in roles such as executive editor, editor-in-chief, founding editor, and honorary editorial board member.
 In the 1980s, he unraveled complex thermal problems, including convection in the presence of phase-change materials for thermal energy storage in space.
-This breakthrough led to a more rational design of cooling systems for NASA and the U.S. Air Force.
+This breakthrough led to a more rational design of cooling systems for NASA.
 In the 1990s, he developed high heat flux miniature heat pipes for commercial cooling of laptop computer chips, which have been a principal contributor to the ubiquitous presence of heat pipes for cooling microprocessors in present-day laptop computers.

 Career

 Amir Faghri started his academic career at Aryamehr University (now Sharif University of Technology) in 1976.
 He was one of the founding faculty members and administrators who established Isfahan University of Technology in 1977.
 He served on the faculty of IUT until 1980 as the founding director of its Energy Division (now separated into the Mechanical Engineering and Chemical Engineering Departments).
 In 1981, he joined the University of California, Berkeley as a visiting professor to teach thermal and energy courses.
 Following Berkeley, Faghri joined the faculty of Wright State University in 1982 and was promoted to Brage Golding Distinguished Professor in 1989.
-He developed a nationally recognized heat transfer group and laboratory at WSU, interacting extensively with NASA and the U.S. Air Force.
+He developed a nationally recognized heat transfer group and laboratory at WSU, interacting extensively with NASA.

 Faghri joined the University of Connecticut in 1994 and served as Head of the Mechanical Engineering Department from 1994 to 1998, United Technologies Corporation Chair Professor in Thermal-Fluids Engineering from 2004 to 2010, and Dean of the School of Engineering from 1998 to 2006.
 During his tenure as Dean, he attracted corporate and alumni support to establish 17 endowed professorships, including 11 chair professorships.
 He increased total enrollment by 106%, increased the number of merit scholarships by approximately 200%, and added three new buildings/facilities.
 He also doubled the number of undergraduate degree programs from 6 to 12.
 Faghri was the founder of the Connecticut Global Fuel Cell Center (renamed later as the Center for Clean Energy Engineering) at the University of Connecticut.
 Faghri joined the University of California, Los Angeles in 2022.
 Faghri was elected as a director of the public Company RBC Bearings Incorporated in May 2022.